renatopanda/synology-nas-beeper/README.md

 ```

 ### 5. Create a bash script to call the script
-Could be skipped.
-Is used to call the `upscmd.py` script with "beeper.enable" or "beeper.disable" depending on the time of the day since I want to re-set it not only on specific times (via cron) but also when the NAS boots.
+Could be skipped or done in a single script.
+It is used to call the `upscmd.py` script with "beeper.enable" or "beeper.disable" depending on the time of the day since I want to re-set it not only on specific times (via cron) but also when the NAS boots.
 See ups_beeper_control.sh.

 ### 6. Make the scripts executable